LazyAssassin445/pi-box/README.md

 ```

 You have to input the thickness of the wood and the amount of overhang you would like, After that the program will print out the dimensions of the wood you need to cut and a diagram of how to cut the side panels.
 You might have to scroll up to see all of the dimensions.
+Now cut the wood.
+Look at the OpenScad files to see how it fits together.

 ## Software
 ### Files you might want to look at
 * https://cdn-learn.adafruit.com/downloads/pdf/adafruit-hdc1008-temperature-and-humidity-sensor-breakout.pdf
 * https://cdn-shop.adafruit.com/datasheets/hdc1008.pdf
+### Software you might want to download
+* OpenSCAD (Used for the computer design of the birdbox) http://www.openscad.org/downloads.html
+* Fritzing (Used for the computer design of the circuit boards) http://fritzing.org/download/